mindspawn/mm-save/README.md

 > **Tips:**
 > - The extension waits a few seconds for the channel list to appear; make sure the center pane is focused before clicking the action button.
 > - If it still reports it cannot find the message list, scroll a little manually (so the DOM updates) and click the action again—custom themes sometimes rename the scroll container.
+> - The capture uses your authenticated Mattermost session to enrich missing metadata via the `/api/v4/posts/ids` and `/api/v4/users/usernames` endpoints, so make sure you remain logged in while it runs.